 Component Function and Objective Base Salary Paid in cash, provides a fixed form of annual compensation for the performance of primary responsibilities consistent with each executive's experience and role.
 Annual Incentive Awards Comprised of annual cash incentive opportunities that are performance-based, compensate executives subject to achieving specific annual financial goals and individual goals, which are based primarily on quantitative financial and operational metrics with measurable targets utilizing a "scorecard" approach.
 Long-Term Incentive Awards Designed to align a significant component of executive compensation with shareholder interests, provide an incentive for executives to stay with the Company and achieve appropriately challenging long-range performance goals, and allow executives to share in the value created for the Company's shareholders.
-Other Compensation We provide certain health, life insurance, disability and retirement benefits as part of our broad-based employee benefits program.
-Retirement benefits for our NEOs (other than our CEO) are limited to (i) deferrals under the executive deferred compensation plan, which the Company matches up to a maximum of 6% of base salary and annual incentive, and/or (ii) participation in our 401(k) plan.
-Other executive benefits and perquisites for NEOs include auto use and financial planning services.
-However, auto use and financial planning services are not provided to executives who joined the Company after December 31, 2021.
+Other Compensation We provide health, life insurance, disability and retirement benefits as part of our broad-based employee benefits program.
+Retirement benefits for our NEOs (other than our CEO, who is also eligible for our frozen pension plan) are limited to (i) deferrals under the executive deferred compensation plan, which the Company matches up to a maximum of 6% of base salary and annual incentive, and/or (ii) participation in our 401(k) plan.
+Other executive benefits and perquisites for some NEOs include auto use and financial planning services.
 Our CEO is also provided with agreed-upon limited personal use of Company-leased aircraft services.

-Analysis of 2022 Pay Decisions
+Analysis of 2023 Pay Decisions